-7.14.
+7.15.
 Approved Materials and Specifications

-7.14.1.
+7.15.1.
 Pipe

-1. Table 7-3 lists specifications for acceptable watermain pipe materials.
+1. Table 7-4 lists specifications for acceptable watermain pipe materials.

-Table 7-3 Acceptable Pipe Materials for Watermains
+Table 7-4 Acceptable Pipe Materials for Watermains

-Material Specification Manufacturer Model / Type Polyvinyl Chloride (PVC) AWWA C900, DR18 IPEX Blue Brute Polyvinyl Chloride (PVC) AWWA C905, DR25 IPEX Centurion Polyvinyl Chloride (PVC) AWWA C900, DR18 Next Polymers AQUALOC (Class 150) Polyvinyl Chloride (PVC) AWWA C905, DR25 Next Polymers AQUALOC (Class 100)
+Material Specification Manufacturer Model / Type Polyvinyl Chloride (PVC) AWWA C900, DR18 IPEX Blue Brute Polyvinyl Chloride (PVC) AWWA C900, DR25 IPEX Centurion Polyvinyl Chloride (PVC) AWWA C900, DR18 Next Polymers AQUALOC (Class 150) Polyvinyl Chloride (PVC) AWWA C900, DR25 Next Polymers AQUALOC (Class 100)

-7.14.2.
+7.15.2.
 Fittings and Hardware

-1. Table 7-4 identifies acceptable materials for fittings and hardware.
+1. Table 7-5 identifies acceptable materials for fittings and hardware.

-Table 7-4 Acceptable Materials for Fittings and Hardware
+Table 7-5 Acceptable Materials for Fittings and Hardware

-Type of Fitting / Hardware Specifications Cast Iron Fittings AWWA C110, 1.03 MPa working pressure PVC Fittings CSA B137.2 (Class 150); AWWA C907 CSA B137.3 (Class 150); AWWA C905 Flanged Joints Class 150, ASME B16.5, flat-faced Bolts and Nuts Stainless Steel, Type 304, wrapped with Denso paste and tape
+Type of Fitting / Hardware Specifications Cast Iron Fittings AWWA C110, 1.03 MPa working pressure, wrapped with Denso paste and tape PVC Fittings CSA B137.2 (Class 150); AWWA C907 CSA B137.3 (Class 150); AWWA C905 Flanged Joints Class 150, ASME B16.5, flat-faced Bolts and Nuts Stainless Steel, Type 304, wrapped with Denso paste and tape

-7.14.3.
+7.15.3.
 Cathodic Protection

-- 1. Cathodic protection for buried non-steel metallic fittings, valves, and hydrants: - All buried non-steel metallic fittings and valves shall be cathodically protected with 2.3 kg zinc anodes; - All hydrants shall be cathodically protected with 5.5 kg zinc anodes; - Zinc anodes shall conform to ASTM B418; and - Refer to Standard Details (Section 7.15 No. 7-500 and 7-501) for typical anode installation. - 2.
-Cathodic protection for water services: - All copper services 50 mm diameter and smaller shall have a 5.5 kg zinc anode attached to the copper service pipe; - The zinc anode wire shall be clamped to the copper service within 1.0 m of the curb stop, within the road right-of-way; - An all-brass clamp shall be used; and - Refer to Standard Detail 7-501 for typical anode installation. - 3.
-Cathodic protection for buried steel pipe and fittings (retrofit work only): - All steel pipe and fittings require cathodic protection with high-potential magnesium anodes;

-- A soil resistivity analysis shall be conducted along length of the pipeline to calculate the weight and spacing of anodes; - A cathodic protection report shall be provided to the Town in conjunction with the detailed design; and - Cathodic protection design shall be undertaken by a corrosion specialist.

-4. Anode Requirements:
+- 1. Cathodic protection for buried non-steel metallic fittings, valves, and hydrants: - All buried non-steel metallic fittings and valves shall be cathodically protected with 7.7 kg magnesium anodes; - All hydrants shall be cathodically protected with 7.7 kg magnesium anodes; - Magnesium anodes shall confirm to ASTM B843-07; - Zinc anodes shall conform to ASTM B418; and - Refer to Standard Details (Section 7.15 No. 7-500 and 7-501) for typical anode installation. - 2.
+Cathodic protection for water services: - All copper services 50 mm diameter and smaller shall have a 7.7 kg magnesium anode attached to the copper service pipe; - The anode wire shall be clamped to the copper service within 1.0 m of the curb stop, within the road right-of-way; - An all-brass clamp shall be used; and - Refer to Standard Detail 7-501 for typical anode installation. - 3.
+Cathodic protection for buried steel pipe and fittings (retrofit work only): - All steel pipe and fittings require cathodic protection with at least two 7.7 kg (17 lb) sacrificial high-potential magnesium anodes at the point of connection; - A soil resistivity analysis shall be conducted along length of the pipeline to calculate the weight and spacing of anodes; - A cathodic protection report shall be provided to the Town in conjunction with the detailed design; and - Cathodic protection design shall be undertaken by a corrosion specialist. - 4.
+Anode Requirements: - To calculate the type, weight and spacing of the anodes for metal pipes and fittings, a soil resistivity analysis shall be conducted along the length of the pipe.
+A report on soil resistivity's and the weight and spacing of anodes is to be provided to the Engineer along with the first submission of Engineering Drawings. - Zinc anodes shall be Type II in accordance with ASTM B418; - Magnesium anodes shall confirm to ASTM B843-07; - Anodes shall have a minimum efficiency ration of 40% as measured by ASTM G97;

-- Zinc anodes shall be Type II in accordance with ASTM B418; - The anode container shall consist of a water permeable cardboard tube or bag; - The anode shall be centered in the tube and backfilled with material sufficient to over all parts of the anode to a minimum thickness of 25 mm; - The backfill material shall possess a maximum resistivity of 50 ohm-cm when wet and as measured by the soil box method in ASTM G57; and - The water used for wetting the backfill should be distilled or demineralised and no more than 15% 20% water by weight should be added.
+- The anode container shall consist of a water permeable cardboard tube or bag; - The anode shall be centered in the tube and backfilled with material sufficient to over all parts of the anode to a minimum thickness of 25 mm; - The backfill material shall possess a maximum resistivity of 50 ohm-cm when wet and as measured by the soil box method in ASTM G57; and - The water used for wetting the backfill should be distilled or demineralised and no more than 15% 20% water by weight should be added.

-7.14.4.
+7.15.4.
 Bedding